-Not long ago, I learned that two of SENREVE's factories in Italy shut down, potentially indefinitely because of the coronavirus crisis.
+Not long ago, I learned that two of SENREVE's Artisan workshops in Italy shut down, potentially indefinitely because of the coronavirus crisis.
 So much new information is coming out every hour.
 We had to close our flagship store in SF.
 It was heartbreaking to see our beautiful space vandalized with multiple break in attempts and finally we had to board up the windows.
 It’s been tough, but people are far more important, and everyone is very emotionally heightened right now.

 We are really doubling down on our cultural values, now more than ever we need to focus on Flexibility, Grit & Perseverance, and Optimism!
 We are trying our best to stay connected as a team and are doing a lot of virtual gatherings including virtual lunches and coffee chats as well as happy hours and Fun Run challenges.

 What is helping you through this, as a founder?

 It's a really hard thing to balance scenario planning for the worst case scenario with hoping for and motivating our team towards the best possible outcome.
 I think as an entrepreneur you're always just fighting for survival and taking it one day at a time.
 I'm speaking to a lot of advisors and mentors to get inspiration and coaching from them regularly.
 I also have daily check-ins with our team and am keeping a constant pulse on our community and our partners - having that connection (though virtually) is a huge motivator for me to pull it together, be a leader, and stay strong.